The act of, or sound created by, the firing of a gun or cannon

 Past tense for to exert force or pressure on

-Past tense for to move or proceed further along a course
+Past tense for to move or proceed further along a path or course

-Past tense for introduce into bloodstream by use of a needle
+Past tense for to introduce into the bloodstream by use of a needle

 Past tense for to charge or damage with electrostatic discharge

-Past tense for to place or put between or among others
+Past tense for to insert or introduce between or among others

 Past tense for to bet money or something else in a gamble